 A supervised practicum designed to help students in religion, psychology or sociology to increase proficiency in inter-personal skills and ministry in a hospital environment.
 The course is offered at Baptist Medical Center, Little Rock.
 Prerequisites: Junior standing and faculty approval.
-First Summer Session.
+Also listed as CHMN 4406.
+On Demand.